 ‘This part‘ being the section of the Administration & Enforcement regulations dealing with the issuing of the court summons and the enforcement of unpaid council tax.

-A similar outcome was also found in the case of Wiltshire Council v Piggin.
+A similar outcome to Okon was also found in the case of Wiltshire Council v Piggin where an appeal was lodged by a Local Authority against the refusal to grant a Liability Order.
 Read more on Section 16, Piggin and disputing liability.

 Assistance from LGFA92